terrakube-io/docs/api/getting-started.md

 <figure><img src="../.gitbook/assets/image (201).png" alt=""><figcaption></figcaption></figure>

-### Worspaces Schedule
+### workspaces Schedule

-When a workspace is created inside Terrakube we can define some schedules, this can be usefull for example when running cloud infrastructure and we need to create some development environment every day at 8 AM and destroy the environment every day at 5 PM when our IT team stop working.
+When a workspace is created inside Terrakube we can define some schedules, this can be useful for example when running cloud infrastructure and we need to create some development environment every day at 8 AM and destroy the environment every day at 5 PM when our IT team stop working.

 Request